nirex0/oof/README.md

 Let's call the number of ```o```s in your string **OLen**

-A quick update note: oof now compiles directly into BrainFuck and then is interpreted by a BF interpreter to make things happen, and so because of this I decided to remove the "Super-useful" IF-E and IF-NE commmands.
+A quick update note: oof now compiles directly into BrainFuck and then is interpreted by a BF interpreter to make things happen, and so because of this I decided to remove the "Super-useful" IF-E and IF-NE commands.

 #### Rules of **OLen**: